hcoberdalhoff/MEMPSToolkit/README.md

 - assigning roles/permissions to an AAD application
 - reading / creating AAD groups

+## PSGallery

+This module is available in the [PowerShell Gallery](https://www.powershellgallery.com/packages/MEMPSToolkit)

 ## Word of Warning

 This toolkit is far from complete and does not do enough errorhandling right now.
 Tread carefully.